Search

 Article 11: The Removal of Officers and Auditors

-The President and Vice-Presidents may collectively dismiss other officers, including a Vice-President, with a majority vote between them.
-In addition, where a member petitions the Executive Committee to remove one of the officers or an Auditor, the remaining officers must organise a vote on removal to take place.
-The vote should take place within a reasonable time amount of time for the matter to be considered.
+Where a member petitions the Executive Committee to remove one of the officers or an Auditor, the remaining officers must organise a vote on removal to take place.
+The vote should take place within a reasonable amount of time for the matter to be considered.
 Removal requires a two-thirds majority of the General Assembly voting.
 The officer or Auditor removed may not serve again until an intervening presidential election.

 Article 12: The Annual General Meeting